Missing Persons Tips

 If you suspect the person was abducted from their home or car INSIST ON FINGER PRINTING THE HOUSE or car.
 They may try to tell you that since you and or others have been in the house that finger printing would be a waste of time.
 INSIST that they do it, or immediately find and pay a private detective with police connections to do it for you.

 NOTE: Private Investigators aka PI - Some PIs really want to help, others simply want billable hours.
 There are reputable firms and there are less ethical firms.
 Ask the police for recommendations, check references, check the Better Business Bureau.
 Ask about the fees and be sure that you and the PI have a written understanding of the services to be provided and the associated cost.
+Also realize that PIs are better in some situations than others.
+If your loved one went missing on a hike in the woods, a PI is probably not a great use of your time and resources.

 You may find yourself in a position where you have to go against the wishes of Law Enforcement, particularly with handling the media.
 You will likely have family members with differing opinions on how to proceed.
 You have to decide if it's the right step.
 Has it been far too long with little movement on the investigation?
 You might decide to do interviews or share new info to get exposure going and hopefully elicit new tips.